Blue Colony Diner: Where Service Is A Privilege And Pleasure

 “A diner has to have that social, warm feeling,” said George, and that is the goal the Marnelakis family strives to provide every customer.

-Burgers: Burgers are one-third-pound all beef, with a variety of options; turkey burger and vegetarian burger are available, as well.
+Burgers: Burgers are one-third-pound all beef, with a variety of options; turkey burgers and vegetarian burgers are available, as well.
 The Country Burger is topped with cheddar cheese, bacon, BBQ sauce, and fried onion rings.

 Salads: There are more than a dozen salads, including the mesclun mix, combining greens, grilled chicken, avocado, Mandarin oranges, and Gorgonzola cheese.